 This gets the antibodies going, and helps to raise awareness of the disease within the dog’s immune system.
 That way, in the future, should the dog be exposed to the disease, the body won’t be caught completely off guard.

 Does your dog have Leptospirosis?
 Identifying warning signs is vital.
 The sooner you get a sick dog to a vet, the better off you will all be.
 In the early stages of the disease, it is a lot more treatable.
 Later on, when it spreads to vital organs, it becomes a whole lot deadlier.

 Once exposed, the bacteria travel along the bloodstream.
-As previously mentioned, symptoms may be mild or strong, and they can appear at any time from a couple days after exposure to several weeks.
+As previously mentioned, symptoms may be mild or strong, and they can appear at any time from a couple of days after exposure to several weeks.
 Since this depends on many factors, there is no clear cut way of identifying Lepto as Lepto from the start.
-As I said, the vets do the diagnosis via blood and urine tests (something which you probably won’t be doing at home).
+As I said, the vets do the diagnosis via blood and urine tests.

 Is The Leptospirosis Vaccine Safe For Dogs?

 This is the big question surrounding any vaccinations, be they human or canine.
 Is the Leptospirosis vaccine safe for dogs?
 Well, all I can do is speak from my own experience.
 And in my experience, it is safe.